sagepages/nvim/README.md

 # NeoVim Config
-- Courtesy of "Neovim from Scratch" video series
+- Credit goes to "Neovim from Scratch" video series for this Nvim config setup.
 ## Install the config

 Make sure to remove or move your current `nvim` directory